sheenamt/ngs_capture_qc/README.rst

                         limiting to
     refgene_to_bed      Convert UCSC refgene.txt files to BED format, for use in summarize_assay script
-    summarize_assay     Given probe reference file, list of preferred transcripts and refgene.bed,
+    xlsxmaker           Create xlsx workbook from all output files summarize_assay     Given probe reference file, list of preferred transcripts and refgene.bed,